SWITCH INDICATIONS

 oral dosing

-AR=adverse reaction; CI=confidence interval; CRC=colorectal cancer; DOR=duration of response; ECOG PS=Eastern Cooperative Oncology Group Performance Status; mDOR=median duration of response; NCCN=National Comprehensive Cancer Network; ORR=overall response rate; VEGF=vascular endothelial growth factor.
+AR=adverse reaction; CI=confidence interval; DOR=duration of response; ECOG PS=Eastern Cooperative Oncology Group performance status; mDOR=median duration of response; NCCN=National Comprehensive Cancer Network; ORR=objective response rate; VEGF=vascular endothelial growth factor.

 References: